 “You have to recover my way.”

-Even if you have experience with handling addiction, it’s best to leave recovery plans to the professionals and cheer from the sidelines.
-Although you may honestly be trying to help, your way might not be the best way.
+Even if you have experience with handling addiction, it’s best to leave recovery plans to the professionals and cheer from the sidelines and make your support and encouragement clear.
+Although you may honestly be trying to help, your way might not be the best way for them.
 You might not know the whole situation and might not have the answers.
 Attempting to force someone to recover will not work.
-It is a journey and a process they have to go through themselves.
+It is a journey and a process they have to go through for themselves.

 “I get it because I’m totally addicted to ___.”

 You may not even really think about it, but casually throwing out the word “addict” or “addiction” around someone who is seriously struggling with compulsive behaviors is not helpful.
-Joking, “I’m seriously addicted to Parks and Rec, so I totally get it,” just detracts from how hard it can be to recover from serious compulsions.
+Joking, “I’m seriously addicted to Parks and Rec, so I totally get it,” just detracts from how hard it can be to recover from compulsive behaviors.

 And here’s something to think about: by bringing up your own issues, you are also making it all about you, which isn’t exactly productive when it comes to helping someone get over his or her porn habit.
 Our advice?
 Stay aware and try to be as supportive as possible!